Pakistan International Airlines Flight 661: Response

 In Chitral, where 20 of the passengers were residents of the town, town officials declared three days of mourning.
-Quran recitations were held across every mosques in Chitral.
+Quran recitations were held across every mosque in Chitral.
 All public institutions, including schools, government offices and markets were closed in response to the crash.
 Funerals in absentia were held for Chitral's popular district commissioner Osama Warraich and for other victims.
 Residents of Chitral were also shocked by the death of members of Chitral traditional royal family.
 Shortly after the crash, flights from Chitral were suspended.
 Flights were resumed on 10 December.
 Protests were reported in Chitral as protesters urged PIA chairman to step down in response to the crash and asked authorities to conduct judicial inquiry into the crash.
 A judicial inquiry was eventually filed by public following indications of company misconduct.

 Prior to the commencement of the final match of the 2016 - 2017 Quaid-e-Azam Trophy, a moment of silence for the victims was observed in Karachi's National Stadium.

 Following an incident involving an ATR 72 at Multan Airport on 11 December, the PCAA ordered all ATR aircraft belonging to PIA to be grounded for inspection.
 Five ATR 42 and five ATR 72 aircraft were affected by the order.
 Flights that were using the ATR would be suspended.
 There were talks between PIA officials and Pakistani Air Force to temporarily replace the ATR with PAF Hercules C-130 aircraft.